suziGeek/netlify-movie-app/README.md

-Movie App that is synced with the Netlify Deploy - React - React Hooks.
+Movie App that is synced with the Netlify Deploy - React - Classes.